-"Investment Adviser" does not include "a broker-dealer registered under this act."
+"Investment Adviser" does not include "a registered broker-dealer or registered broker-dealer agent."

 This exclusion is unequivocal and unqualified.
-All registered broker-dealers are excluded from the definition of investment adviser in New Jersey and the accompanying judicial application of a fiduciary duty.
-In distinct contrast, the broker-dealer exclusion from the investment adviser definition under federal Investment Advisers Act of 1940 and the Uniform Securities Act promulgated by NCCUSL has a conditional exclusion for activity that is "solely incidental" to broker-dealer functions.
-New Jersey's more broad and unconditional exclusion reflects a conscious determination of the legislature.
-The proposal would subject broker-dealers to a fiduciary duty, which contradicts the blanket exclusion for registered broker-dealers from the definition of investment adviser and the judicially applied fiduciary duty on investment advisers.
+All registered broker-dealers are excluded from the definition of investment adviser in Massachusetts and the accompanying judicial application of a fiduciary duty.
+In distinct contrast, the broker-dealer exclusion from the investment adviser definition under the federal Investment Advisers Act of 1940 and the Uniform Securities Act promulgated by the National Conference of Commissioners on Uniform State Laws (NCCUSL) has a conditional exclusion for activity that is "solely incidental" to broker-dealer functions.
+Massachusetts' more broad and unconditional exclusion reflects a conscious determination of the legislature.
+The proposal would subject broker-dealers to a fiduciary duty, which contradicts the blanket exclusion for registered broker-dealers from the definition of investment adviser and the judicially applied fiduciary duty to investment advisers.
 This result conflicts with the plain wording and intent of this exclusion in the statute.
-The application of the proposal to broker-dealers in this context usurps the unequivocal determination and authority of the New Jersey legislature.
+The application of the proposal to broker-dealers in this context usurps the unequivocal determination by the Massachusetts legislature not to treat broker-dealers as investment advisers subject to a fiduciary duty.